89Q12/M3E5/README.md

     - clear amount e.g. 100 messages
     - mute/unmute
     - giving someone a role e.g. .give_role @someone @some_role
-    - info about a role: how many users the role have and permissions
+    - info about a role e.g. how many users the role have and permissions
     - warn
     - infractions
     - clear infractions
-    - info about a role
   - profile shows you your writer rank/xp and warnings
   - Welcome image
   - welcome/leave channel
   - Auto roles
   - db connection
   - set default role, admin, dev and mod role
-  - Join and leave messages
   - reading/writing to database
   - loading/unloading/reloading cogs is now working if you have the dev role
   - levelsystem(text based)